The Who, What, Where, When and Sometimes, Why.

 Risk-reducing bilateral mastectomy

-Risk-reducing bilateral mastectomy (bilateral prophylactic mastectomy) is the removal of both breasts to prevent breast cancer.
+A risk-reducing bilateral mastectomy (bilateral prophylactic mastectomy) is the removal of both breasts to prevent breast cancer.

-Women with a very high risk of breast cancer due to a mutation in one of these genes may consider risk-reducing bilateral mastectomy to lower their risk of breast cancer [39]:
+Women with a very high risk of breast cancer due to a mutation in one of these genes may consider a risk-reducing bilateral mastectomy to lower their risk of breast cancer [39]:

 • BRCA1